corsairmarks/serpentoid_portraits_revisited/mod/README.md

     * Apply some pop strata rules to the portraits as well
     * Add clothing selector rules based on jobs
     * Serpentoid traits are now restricted to the Serpentoid species class, as intended by the original author, as well as Reptilians
+* 2.0.1 Adjust code to refer to only valid civics

 ## Source Code